Thomas Barwick/Getty Images

 And the tax code’s passive activity rules mean that generally you can use passive losses to offset only passive income, not ordinary income such as wages.
 Any excess passive losses are carried forward to the next tax year.

-There is 1 way to get around passive activity rules.
-If you are an active participant in your rental vacation home, says Luscombe, up to $25,000 of the home's expenses beyond the rental income could be deductible.
+There is one way to get around passive activity rules.
+If you are an active participant in your rental vacation home, says Luscombe, up to $25,000 of the home’s expenses beyond the rental income could be deductible.
 There are income restrictions and a phaseout of this amount.
 If you make more than $100,000 ($50,000 if married, filing separately), your deductible allowance is limited.

 What constitutes active participation?
 You’re deemed to have materially participated in a rental property if you (or your spouse) were involved in its operations on a regular, continuous and substantial basis during the tax year.
 This includes such things as personally maintaining the property and lining up renters, says Luscombe.

 Short-term rental advantages

 When you or your family spends time at your second-home retreat as well as rent it for part of the year, the tax rules change.
 But exactly how much depends on the precise breakdown of the days you and renters are in the house.

 The best tax deal is for short-term rentals.
-These are situations where your property is rented for 14 or fewer days.
+These are situations where your property is rented for 14 days or fewer.
 Money received for rentals of 2 weeks or less is tax-free.